gatsbyjs/gatsby/docs/blog/2019-03-03-new-schema-customization/index.md

 Notice the `context.nodeModel`.
 We expose our internal node storage to the resolvers, so that one can fetch data from there.
 In addition to lower level access functions (`getNodeById`, `getAllNodes`), full node querying is available in `runQuery`.

-You can also see the `using-type-definitions` example in the Gatsby repository.
+You can also see [using-type-definitions example](https://github.com/gatsbyjs/gatsby/tree/schema-refactor-new/examples/using-type-definitions) in the gatsby repository.

 # Other niceties